 What is behavioral segmentation?

-Customer behavior can be grouped by the interactions with your brand, product, or service, such as:
+Customer behavior can be grouped together based on interactions with your brand, product, or service, such as:

 - How customers use it

 - Customers’ overall knowledge and awareness of it